Building in bushfire prone areas

 Minimum construction standard

-A minimum construction standard applies to all new buildings in a bushfire prone area.
+A minimum construction standard applies to new residential buildings, schools, child care centres, hospitals, aged care facilities and associated buildings in designated Bushfire Prone Areas.
 Landowners are required to build to a minimum Bushfire Attack Level of 12.5.

 A Bushfire Attack Level or BAL is a means of measuring the severity of a building's potential exposure to ember attack, radiant heat and direct flame contact.